madslundt/reactintro/README.md

 - TailwindCSS
 - FontAwesome

-_This is not production ready and still need such things as tree shaking, purge css, etc._
+_This is not production ready and still need optimizations before going into production.
+Missing tree shaking, purge css, etc._

 ## How to run